-Our objectives for the year, set out in our Annual Report to the year ended March 2018, were to:
+Our objectives for the year, set out in our Annual Report to the year ended March 2019, were:

-- Continued employment of a volunteer co-ordinator and the appointment of a garden assistant dependent on funding from Community Jobs Scotland and availability of candidates for the role - Continued development of the garden, in particular planting up of the west border, installation of a dry-stone wall and seat, and pond liner as well as more paths to further improve disabled access within the garden - Improved signage outwith the garden to make the garden more accessible to visitors - Improved signage and interpretation within the garden - Continue working with local agencies health, local government and national bodies, to encourage use of garden by individuals seeking opportunity for improving their health and well-being through volunteering in the garden
+• Continued employment of a volunteer co-ordinator and the appointment of a garden assistant dependent on funding from Community Jobs Scotland and availability of candidates for the role

+- Continued development of the garden and planting up of the west border - Improved signage and interpretation within the garden

+• Continue working with local agencies - health, local government and national bodies, to encourage use of garden by individuals seeking opportunity for improving their health and well-being through volunteering in the garden

-Promoting use of the education building by groups or individuals for workshops or educational demonstrations
+• Promoting use of the education building by groups or individuals for workshops or educational demonstrations

-Work was progressed in all these objectives throughout the year to March 2019.
+Work was progressed in all these objectives throughout the year to March 2020.

-Funding grants from the National Lottery Community Fund and from East Lothian Council Partnership Funds have allowed us to continue to employ a full time volunteer co-ordinator.
-Our volunteer co-ordinator, Alasdair McDougall, works to ensure that all volunteers have the opportunity to develop new skills, gain self-confidence and enjoy their time at the garden.
+Funding grants from the National Lottery Community Fund and from East Lothian Council Partnership Funds have allowed us to continue to employ a full-time volunteer co-ordinator.
+Our volunteer co-ordinator, Alasdair McDougall, works to ensure that all volunteers can have the opportunity to develop new skills, gain self-confidence and enjoy their time at the garden.
 His presence in the garden full time enables us to welcome visitors to the garden throughout the year.
 His experience of working with vulnerable people and those with physical and mental health issues has allowed us to work with a diverse range of volunteers and groups in the garden.